Innovations in Care

 - Speech therapy: Evaluate the muscles responsible for speech and swallowing.
 Through such an evaluation, a speech-language pathologist can determine if exercise, use of an augmentative, alternative communication device (AAC), and/or modifications to meals are appropriate.

 Social services are a vital aspect of the MDA family and clinical support program.
 MDA local offices and MDA Care Centers may provide additional resources for families seeking direction in identifying alternative sources of payment for medical services and assisting with the identification of resources to maintain quality of life and independence.
-Your MDA health care service coordinator will be on hand during your MDA Care Center visit to discuss local resources and answer any questions you might have.
+Your MDA care and clinical services specialist is available to discuss local resources and answer any questions you might have.
+If you would like to explore resources by someone on the MDA team, please contact 1-833-ASK-MDA1 (1-833-275-6321).

 Cooperation with personal physician